 Finally, our MSc is more than a course of study.
 It is about people; it is about you.
-Even and especially in these times, I would encourage you to engage with the wealth of social and cultural activities that Oxford, the University and city, has to offer.
+I would encourage you to engage with the wealth of social and cultural activities that Oxford, the University and the city, has to offer.
 Your college will also provide you with an opportunity to meet people from many different fields of study.
 Take the time to share experiences with them.
 You never know what connections you might make and what you might learn.